6 Healthy Dairy-Free Cheese Hacks

 May 18, 2021

 Dairy-free cheese alternatives are gooey, melty, and tasty, but we won’t pretend that they’re the healthiest option when compared to whole foods.
 Nondairy cheese is great every now and then, and it’s perfect for someone making the transition to dairy-free, but for day-to-day cheesy goodness, we rely on healthy dairy-free cheese made at home.
 These cheesy hacks are simple, quick, and wholesome.
-Here are five healthy dairy-free cheese options to recreate your favorite cheesy dishes.
+Here are six healthy dairy-free cheese options to recreate your favorite cheesy dishes.

 Hummus